tolitius/mount/README.md

 ## Start and Stop Order

-Since dependencies are "injected" by `require`ing on the namespace level, `mount` _trusts Clojure compiler_ to maintain the start order for all the `defstates`.
+Since dependencies are "injected" by `require`ing on the namespace level, `mount` **trusts the Clojure compiler** to maintain the start and stop order for all the `defstates`.

 The "start" order is then recorded and replayed on each `(reset)`.